The Ultimate Guide to Closing Deals and Maximising Meeting Show Rates

 After you send the invite, stay on the line until they accept it.
 It’s like watching them sign the contract.
 No wiggle room for “Oh, I never got that invite.”

-5. Personalize that calendar invite:
+5. Personalise that calendar invite:

 After the call, jazz up that invite.
 Remind them of their pain points and how you’re gonna solve them.
 Make it so enticing they can’t wait for the meeting.